micromark/micromark-extension-gfm-footnote/readme.md

 ## HTML

 GFM footnotes do not, on their own, relate to anything in HTML.
-When a footnote label matches with a definition, they each relate to several elements in HTML.
+When a footnote reference matches with a definition, they each relate to several elements in HTML.

-The label relates to `<sup>` and `<a>` elements in HTML:
+The reference relates to `<sup>` and `<a>` elements in HTML:

 ```html
 <sup><a href="#user-content-fn-x" id="user-content-fnref-x" data-footnote-ref="" aria-describedby="footnote-label">1</a></sup></p>
 ```

-…where `x` is the identifier used in the markdown source, and `1` the number of corresponding, listed, definition.
+…where `x` is the identifier used in the markdown source and `1` the number of corresponding, listed, definition.

 See [*§ 4.5.19 The `sub` and `sup` elements*][html-sup],